minios-linux/docs/live-config.md

 - **broadcom-sta**: configures broadcom-sta WLAN drivers.
 - **xserver-xorg**: configures xserver-xorg.
 - **openssh-server**: recreates openssh-server host keys.
-- **xhyper-v**: configures X11 settings to improve compatibility on Microsoft Hyper-V platforms.
+- **hyperv**: configures X11 settings to improve compatibility on Microsoft Hyper-V platforms.
 - **ntfs3**: manages udev rules for NTFS3 support.
 - **config-module-mode**: configures system module mode and updates caches, user settings, and dpkg.
 - **hooks**: allows one to run arbitrary commands from a file placed on the live media or an http/ftp server.